pigsquad/Unity-Tools-Recs/README.md

 ## 3D

-- [GLTFUtility](https://github.com/Siccity/GLTFUtility) - A simple, free, opensource tool for importing 3D assets that are in the [glTF](https://www.khronos.org/gltf/) format.
+- [GLTFUtility](https://github.com/Siccity/GLTFUtility) - A simple, free, open source tool for importing 3D assets that are in the [glTF](https://www.khronos.org/gltf/) format.

 ## Animation